-- 1. Ensure your system is at idle text. - Call this phone number: This number is designated for the Remote Account Manager. - 3.
+- 1. Ensure your security system is at idle text. - 2.
+Call this phone number: \\\\\\ This number is designated for the Remote Account Manager. - 3.
 Identify yourself and your premises (account number, name, address, etc.) and advise the operator of the services you wish to have performed. - 4.
-Press the ESC key to enter the Menu, then press NEXT repeatedly until you reach the REMOTE PROGRAM? prompt.
-Press ENT. - 5.
-The display shows CALL RAM?
-Note: The central station may direct you to press NEXT.
+Press the [ESC] key to enter the Menu, then press [NEXT] repeatedly until you reach the REMOTE PROGRAM ? prompt.
+Press [ENT]. - 5.
+The display shows CALL RAM ?
+Note: The central station may direct you to press [NEXT].
 When you do this, ANSWER NOW displays.
-Press ENT and the system will behave as described in steps 5 8 above.
+Press [ENT] and the system will behave as described in previous steps 5 through 8.

-- If you want your system to call the RAM, press ENT when the display shows CALL RAM?
-The display shows CALLING RAM momentarily as the panel dials the RAM phone number in its memory.
-The display changes to SYSTEM PROGRAM when it has connected to RAM. - At the conclusion of the programming session your system sends a report to the monitoring company and then returns your telephone to normal service and your display to idle text.
+- If you want your system to call the RAM, press [ENT] when the display shows CALL RAM ?.The display shows CALLING RAM momentarily as the panel dials the RAM phone number in its memory.
+The display changes to SYSTEM PROGRAM when it has connected to RAM. - 6.
+At the conclusion of the programming session your system sends a report to the security company and then returns your telephone to normal service and your display to idle text.

-VIEW PT STATUS?
+VIEW POINT STATUS ?